jundalisay/superblist/content/en/material/principles/part-2/chapter-01b.md

 Superphysics divides reality into the Physical and Metaphysical Domains.

 Accordingly, the space in the Physical Domain is called Physical Space.
 The one in the Metaphysical Domain is Metaphysical Space.

 - Physical space is detected by the physical eyes and touch.
+This is in the Middle and Lower Spatial Layer.
 - Metaphysical space is detected by thought and intuition (a 6th sense feeling).
+This is in the Upper Spatial Layer.

+The division between physical and metaphysical space and time is therefore between the Upper and Middle Spatial Layer.
+We call this the Inter-Spatial Boundary.

 For example, a kid might be obsessed with playing a certain video game the whole day, and only thinks about playing it.
 He sacrifices his studies, food, and sleep to play.
 In that case, we say that:
 - the idea of the video game occupies most of the space in his abstract mind.